siandav/lbg_incubation_delegates/Sprint_preparation/readme.md

 If you have trouble accessing Cloud Academy content, using the skills portfolio excel file or need help with any other resources during your incubation preparation week, please contact ***Lucy Wilkinson*** on Teams or email at lucy.wilkinson@qa.com

- For questions on the Sprint 2 preparation materials - email Yobi at yobi.livingstone@qa.com or set up a teams call with him.
+ For questions on the Sprint 2 preparation materials - email ***Yobi*** at yobi.livingstone@qa.com or set up a teams call with him.

  ### Useful links suggested by Sian

 - cloud academy is accessed via https://app.qa.com/dashboard/
 - one option for running jupyter notebooks on a browser instead of a local python installation is google colab - free with CPU limits https://colab.google/
 - accessing source data in colab requires mounting your drive to access the file https://saturncloud.io/blog/how-to-read-a-file-from-drive-in-google-colab/
+- another option for running jupyter notebooks on a browser is jupyter lite https://jupyterlite.github.io/demo/lab/index.html which has a drag drop data upload interface
 - a basic explainer for REGEX https://www.regular-expressions.info/
 - an approachable, interactive regex compiler to help you get to grips with regex patterns https://regexr.com/
 - a more advanced regex compiler, once you get the hang of it https://regex101.com/